GlobalCapital US Securitization Awards 2026

 -

-- Nominations should reflect firm and deal activity during the 2025 calendar year.

-- When making your nominations, you should consider the organisations that have been involved in the most innovative or challenging transaction.
-Assess the quality of their execution and structuring; as well as their investment, growth, and progression in the business.
-Additionally, consider those who have stood out for the breadth and depth of their securitization franchises.
-Additionally, deal nominations should take into account factors such as innovation, timing, reading of the market and investor reach.
+When making your nominations, you should consider the organisations that have been involved in the most innovative or challenging transactions, and those that have stood out for the quality of their execution and structuring.
+You should also take into account investment, growth, and progression in the business and those who have stood out for the breadth and depth of their securitization franchises.
+Deal nominations should take into account factors such as innovation, timing, reading of the market and reach among investors.

 Submissions guidelines: